 Tally Analytics

-Tally bank reconciliation analytics automates the matching of bank ledger entries in Tally Prime against actual bank statements.
-Instead of manually ticking off entries in Tally's BRS screen, a BI-powered approach flags unreconciled transactions, highlights timing differences, and shows a real-time cash position dashboard.
-Indian businesses with multiple bank accounts benefit most — getting one unified view instead of reconciling each account separately.
+Tally bank reconciliation analytics automates matching of bank ledger entries in Tally Prime against actual bank statements.
+FireAI's one-click Tally connector syncs bank data in real time, replacing manual BRS ticking with rule-based auto-matching that flags unreconciled transactions, highlights timing differences, and shows a unified cash position dashboard across all bank accounts.

 Bank reconciliation in Tally Prime is one of the most time-consuming tasks for Indian finance teams.
 The manual process of matching Tally's bank ledger entries with actual bank statements — entry by entry, date by date — can take days for businesses with high transaction volumes.
 Bank reconciliation analytics transforms this from a monthly chore into an automated, exception-driven process.
 See how to connect Tally to BI and Tally analytics to get started.